A Journey of Seeking Pressure and Forces in the Nucleon: MCDs and Pressure/Forces in Quantum Systems

 where $A$ is the surface area of the plate.

 However, one sees an immediate difficulty when generalizing the above example to a 2D rectangular box with lengths $L_x$ and $L_y$, in which the energy eigenvalues become,

 where $n_x, n_y=1,2,...$.
 The dependence on the geometry of the system is now $L_x$ and $L_y$ separately, rather than the volume, ${\cal V}=L_xL_y$.
 This is because the quantum states are waves that exhibit an ordered motion in two separate directions, different from the random thermal motion in gases.
-A quantum particle obviously does not fill the entire container homogeneously, or in other words, the translational and local rotational symmetries preserved by classical ideal gases, are broken.
+A quantum particle obviously does not fill the entire container homogeneously, or in other words, the local isotropy preserved by classical ideal gases, are broken.
 Therefore, the concept of familiar pressure-volume work, $p= -\partial E/\partial {\cal V}$, becomes invalid.